Amos47/2400/Chapter 5.md

 "Each Hype Cycle drills down into the five key phases of a technology's life cycle.

-"[Innovation] Trigger: A potential technology breakthrough kicks things off.
+"Technology [or Innovation] Trigger: A potential technology breakthrough kicks things off.
 Early proof-of-concept stories and media interest trigger significant publicity.
 Often no usable products exist and commercial viability is unproven.
 [Think of Twitter in the early days.
 It was cool for sure, but how to make money from it?]

 "Peak of Inflated Expectations: Early publicity produces a number of success stories — often accompanied by scores of failures.
 Some companies take action; many do not.
 [This is the stage at which so-called _wearables_ (such as the Apple iWatch) are currently located.
 They are all cool and people are tripping over themselves to get them, but is there a real future or is it all hype?
 To frame it in the context of our book here, will they either reduce input requirements or increase outputs?]